String cheese is a popular type of cheese that has a thread-like texture.

 String cheese is a good source of several minerals, but most notably calcium and selenium.

-Calcium is found in most dairy products, and it is a vital mineral for building and maintaining strong bones.
+Calcium is found in most dairy products and is a vital mineral for building and maintaining strong bones.
 According to a recent systematic review, daily supplementation with calcium and vitamin D is associated with decreased risk of fractures (6, 7).

 String Cheese Is An Excellent Source of Protein